 - Executive mandate.
 Bring in the person that purchased the tool, and who is ultimately, the group’s boss.
 Our SVP Ryan kicked things off explaining the why and how, and asking for everyone’s support during the learning curve.
 You can go blue in the face teaching people a new tool, but unless their management doesn’t require it or give context as to why it will help them, it won’t be as impactful or even worse, may not succeed.

-- Have guiding tenets.
-We have this when we roll out Kapost to customers.
+- We have this when we roll out Kapost to customers.
 We outline good school of thought for launching and setting up Kapost.
 Things like: crawl, walk, run, I’m your project lead and will be your go-to resource, keep it simple to start, nothing is set in stone and we can make changes to ensure this makes your life better.
 I also was realistic knowing the team has used a lot of tools in the past, but this one was going be different (plus I infused some humor into that journey).

 - Bring treats.
 I brought fruit, croissants, and baked goods to get them through the long training.
 I also wanted to give back by thanking them for their time and commitment.

 - Laptops closed.
 Undivided attention was an ask from the beginning.
 I also let them know at the end of the training we would get into the tool, but please hold off from having them open until then.

 - Build a deck (that can be used after as a reference guide).
 I built a deck with Google Drive so everyone could access it after.
 I also used it as the presentation that outlined the agenda, expectations, and each area we were launching with on the day-of.
 I included a lot of visuals with screen shots, best practices, and videos (more on that below) in the deck, as well.

 - Create videos as a training channel.
 On each slide that included a key area we were launching with, I included a video that I made.
 The video showed them how to use said area and was another visual representation they could go back to later.
 I used Jing, a free screencast tool, and I highly recommend it.